-The Cleft Palate and Craniofacial Institute at St. Louis Children’s Hospital is one of few centers in the Midwest with expertise in nasoalveolar molding (NAM) to correct cleft lip and palate deformities.
+The Cleft Palate and Craniofacial Institute at St. Louis Children’s Hospital is one of few centers in the Midwest with expertise in nasoalveolar molding (NAM) to correct cleft lip and palate.

 The NAM procedure uses an orthodontic device in the mouth to help shape and improve the position of the nose.
-This makes it easier for plastic surgeons to form a symmetric lip and nose after one procedure, achieving a more natural appearance.
-Depending on the patient, the NAM procedure may eliminate the need for a secondary surgery involving lip revisions and nasal reconstruction.
-The technique improves results in both unilateral and bilateral cleft deformities.
+This makes it easier for plastic surgeons to form a symmetric lip and nose, achieving a more natural appearance after one procedure.

 The NAM procedure

-Except for cleaning, the baby wears the device 24 hours a day.
+- Except for cleaning, the baby wears the device 24 hours a day.
 Its shape gently directs the growth of the upper jaw and gums.
-During this time, the baby visits the pediatric dentist every week in order to make adjustments to the NAM appliance.
+During this time, the baby visits the pediatric dentist every week in order to make adjustments to the NAM device.

-Once the cleft has closed to approximately 5 millimeters, the dentist adds a wire with an acrylic tip that fits into the nose.
-The acrylic tip gently lifts the nose, while at the same time tape connected to the appliance pulls down on the nose.
+- Once the cleft has shrunk to about 5 millimeters, the dentist adds a wire with an acrylic tip that fits into the nose.
+The acrylic tip gently lifts the nose.
+At the same time, tape connected to the appliance pulls down on the nose.
 The stretching raises the flattened, cleft side of the nostril.

 This process gradually improves the baby’s appearance and improves the position and shape of the nose.